Full-Service Realtor for Estate Cleanouts & Out-of-State Home Sales in Pasco, Hernando & Pinellas

 Usually, the answer is no.

-Most paperwork can be signed electronically, and if needed, a mobile notary can meet you where you live.
+Most paperwork can be handled electronically.
+Phone calls and video updates can help you stay informed, and when documents require notarization, a mobile notary may be able to meet you where you live.

-That means you can complete the sale without making another trip.
+That means many sellers can complete the transaction without making another trip to Florida.

 I recently helped a family from Indiana whose relative was moving into assisted living.